IPPAG Changemakers

 GETTING THERE:

-Most international travelers will arrive at Stockholm Arlanda Airport (ARN), located about 35 km from the city center.
+Most international travelers will arrive at Istanbul Airport (IST), one of the world’s largest international airports, located approximately 40 km from the city centre.

 GOOD TO KNOW: